hounded/docker-sylius/README.md

 Because ``docker-compose.yml`` uses Compose file format 2.1 at least **Docker version 1.12** ist required for this environment.

 ## Quickstart
+* Make a folder called sylius
+* Uncommet the 01-create-project.sh
+* Run docker-compose up // or make up
+* Re comment the 01-create-project.sh
+* edit your project in the sylius folder as you see fit
 ```

 git clone https://github.com/sylius/docker sylius-docker
 make help
 make up